 Make sure your financial aid application is complete.
-Go on Growl and check under "Application Status" to see if additional documents are required.
+Log in to R'Web and check under "Requirements and Eligibility" within your Financial Aid tab to see if additional documents are required.
 Download a pdf of the requested form(s) and follow the instructions on the document.
 Complete, sign and return it to the Financial Aid Office by the stated deadline.
 Funding for late applicants is limited.

 If you filed a FAFSA or DREAM Act application after the March 2 priority filing deadline and/or submitted requested information after deadlines specified by the Office of Financial Aid, you may have limited eligibility for some financial aid programs including UCR grants, Cal grants, and Work-Study.
 If you had extenuating circumstances that prevented you from meeting financial aid deadlines, you may file an On-time Status Appeal.
 All appeals are subject to the availability of funding and appeals are granted on a one time only basis.

 If you’re an undergraduate student whose parents were denied credit for a Parent PLUS Loan, you will be offered additional unsubsidized Federal Direct Stafford Loan funding.
 You may also submit to qualify for an additional loan without a PLUS denial (i.e. parent is going through a bankruptcy and is forbidden from applying).
 A parent’s unwillingness to borrow is not grounds for receiving additional unsubsidized loan eligibility.